-- All children greater than 6 months of age should receive seasonal inactivated influenza vaccination during chemotherapy if their ALC is greater than 1 x 109/L based on influenza vaccine availability and disease epidemiology. - 2.
+- 1. All children greater than 6 months of age should receive seasonal inactivated influenza vaccination during chemotherapy if their ALC is greater than 1 x 10/L based on influenza vaccine availability and disease epidemiology. - 2.
 All children greater than 6 months of age who have completed chemotherapy should receive the annual seasonal influenza vaccine.
 Do not use live attenuated influenza vaccine for immunocompromised patients

-If possible the influenza vaccine should be delayed for 6 months after anti-B cell antibody treatment (i.e. rituximab and blinatumomab).
+If possible, the influenza vaccine should be delayed for 6 months after anti-B cell antibody treatment (i.e. rituximab and blinatumomab).

-Influenza has a significant impact on pediatric cancer patients receiving chemotherapy because it causes frequent respiratory tract infections, possibly severe complications including frequent complication by bacteremia42 requiring hospitalization, delays in chemotherapy administration and even death.
+Influenza has a significant impact on pediatric cancer patients receiving chemotherapy because it causes frequent respiratory tract infections, possibly severe complications including frequent complication by bacteremia requiring hospitalization, delays in chemotherapy administration and even death.
 Several authors have shown that vaccination for influenza may generate immune responses also in children receiving chemotherapy, although at lower rates than in healthy children or children off-chemotherapy.

-In patients receiving current chemotherapy for high-risk leukemia and lymphoma patients receiving rituximab, a profound reduction of B-cell lymphocyte number and function has been reported, potentially affecting immune response to influenza vaccination during the maintenance phase 43.
+In patients receiving current chemotherapy for high-risk leukemia and lymphoma patients receiving rituximab, a profound reduction of B-cell lymphocyte number and function has been reported, potentially affecting immune response to influenza vaccination during the maintenance phase .
 Further studies looking at clinical outcomes of children vaccinated with the influenza vaccine during different time points of chemotherapy should provide direction on the optimal timing of this vaccine in this population.

 Live attenuated influenza vaccine is not recommended in the immune-compromised host.
 Two studies have been published looking at the safety of the live vaccine in children with cancer.
-Halasa et al.44, showed a moderate increase in hemagglutination inhibition (HI) in 20 mildly immunocompromised children receiving or had received chemotherapy in the previous 3 months, no serious vaccine related adverse events were reported.
-The same eligibility criteria was used in the study by Carr et al.45, of 52 children half received the live influenza vaccine and the other half the inactivated vaccine.
-No serious adverse events were reported and higher HI was seen in the children who received the inactivated influenza vaccine.
-Since the evidence for efficacy of the live influenza vaccine in mildly immunocompromised children suggests that although the vaccine may be safe, its efficacy is no better than the established inactivated vaccine.
+Halasa et al., showed a moderate increase in hemagglutination inhibition (HI) in 20 mildly immunocompromised children receiving or who had received chemotherapy in the previous 3 months; no serious vaccine related adverse events were reported in this small sample.
+The same eligibility criteria were used in the study by Carr et al., of 52 children half received either the live attenuated influenza vaccine or an inactivated vaccine.
+No serious adverse events were reported.

 The adverse effects of the inactivated vaccine in all listed studies were minimal.
-Considering the possible protection of the vaccine to children with cancer and the risk of serious adverse events are low the expert panel of this guideline recommended all children 6 months of age who are APPHON/ROHPPA Immunization Guideline 2019 Page 21 of 57 receiving chemotherapy receive the inactivated influenza vaccine yearly in the fall and to all children yearly who have completed chemotherapy.
+Considering the possible protection of the vaccine to children with cancer and the risk of serious adverse events are low the expert panel of this guideline recommended all children 6 months of age who are receiving chemotherapy receive the inactivated influenza vaccine yearly in the fall and to all children yearly who have completed chemotherapy.